shprink/conferences/2018/make_web_components_great_again_with_stencil/slides/problems.md

     <h2 class="fragment" style="text-transform: initial;">#UseThePlatform</h2>
     <aside class="notes">
         <p>WE NEED A UNIVERSAL WAY TO CREATE REUSABLE COMPONENTS THAT CAN LAST FOR A WHILE</p>
-        <b>The answer to those problems is to use the Web platform. and that's what we are going to learn today!</b>
+        <b>A solution to that very problem is to use the Web platform. and that's what we are going to learn today!</b>
     </aside>
 </section>